1) What is the Cleveland High School for the Digital Arts?

 12) What is a year-round school?

 CHSDA is one of a number of CMSD schools which will operate on a year-round schedule.
-This means roughly that students will participate in 10 week long semesters, with three week long breaks between them, throughout the course of the year.
-They will have longer Fall and Spring breaks than are typical, with time for rest and recharge between each semester.
+This means roughly that students will participate in 10 week long quarters, with three week long breaks between them, throughout the course of the year.
+They will have longer Fall and Spring breaks than are typical, with time for rest and recharge between each session.
 Because there is no long summer break, students are less likely to forget important elements or ideas.